mendix/docs/content/studio/domain-models-how-to-configure.md

 ## 1 Introduction

-This how-to explains how you can configure the domain model in Mendix Studio.
+This how-to explains how you can configure a domain model in Mendix Studio.

 **This how-to will teach you how to do the following:**